-As a self-taught artist, I have been drawing and painting for over 20 years.
+As a self-taught artist, I have been drawing and painting for over 25 years.
 My early career focused on using colored pencil to draw pet portraits on bristol board.
-Over the past two years, I’ve added painting with acrylics on river rocks.
+Over the past three years, I’ve added painting with acrylics on river rocks.
 I have a special interest in children’s art, and I encourage children to express themselves through the world of art.

 I had the chance to sit down and be interviewed about my passion for rock painting.
-Here’s my Question and Answer session in full.
+Here’s the Question and Answer session in full.

 How often do you search for rocks?